orsonteodoro/nano-ycmd/README.md

 * jq (https://stedolan.github.io/jq/) (OPTIONAL) is json beautifier and filter.
 This is used to clean the DiagnosticResponse after parsing and inject an index on the node to allow for nano-ymcd to conveniently to find a FixIt based on an index selected by the user when the user hovers over this line/index with a shortcut key.
 Currently, the `Display All FixIts` is broken because of the non-deterministic bug.
 * GNU findutils, requires for the find utility to search for Makefile, configure, *.ninja, *.pro, files.
 * GNU coreutils, nano-ycmd needs tac command to reverse the clang system includes order for SIMD headers.
-* AVX512, AVX2, SSE2, MMX (OPTIONAL and undergoing testing) for string_replace and escape_json.
+* AVX512, AVX2, SSE2, MMX (OPTIONAL and undergoing testing, AVX2/AVX512 support untested) for string_replace and escape_json.
 * OpenMP (OPTIONAL and undergoing testing) via --with-openmp for multicore string_replace and escape_json.

 #### My distribution doesn't have the required dependencies